ArildWollan/WebSocket/readme.md

 *Participants: Henrik Width and Arild Wollan*

-The assignment is solved by presenting the user with a chat server.
+The assignment is solved by presenting the user with a chat client which connects to a WebSocket server implemented in java.

 The program is threaded and upon running it will start two threads, a simple webserver on port 8080 and a websocket server on port 3002.